csev/cc4e/book/chap08.md

 -------------------------------------------------

-Let us illustrate how some of these pieces fit together by showing an implementation of the standard library routines `fopen` and `getc`.
+Let us illustrate how some of these pieces fit together by showing an implementation of the standard library routines `fopen` and `getc` on the PDP-11.

 Recall that files in the standard library are described by file pointers rather than file descriptors.
 A file pointer is a pointer to a structure that